 In the recently concluded meeting of East African Community (EAC) heads of state held in Kampala, Uganda, bureaucracy was identified as one of the biggest hurdles to infrastructure development within the region.
 During the meeting, discussions centered around improving electricity generation, linking regional roads, and investment in information and communications technology if the region is… Continue reading Uganda needs a boost in its tax base to fill the existing infrastructure gap

 Today, I was priviledged to attend a conference with the theme Power, Sex, and Money, the emphasis being on Money.

-Majority, if not all of the people in attendance were quite youthful, with some of them being students at university and others recently starting out in the job market.
+Majority, if not all of the people in attendance were quite youthful, with some of them being university students and others recently starting out in their careers.